Gryphire/R_ECG_Processing/README.md

 ____

 #### Preparation:
-In order to be able to run the physprocessing_generaluse.R script, make sure that the following packages are installed:
+In order to be able to run the **physprocessing_generaluse.R** script, make sure that the following packages are installed:
 - pracma
 - svDialogs

 #### Step 1:
-In order to process your participants' ECG data (in .txt format), simply run physprocessing_generaluse.R.
+In order to process your participants' ECG data (in .txt format), simply run **physprocessing_generaluse.R**.

 #### Step 2: